openstack/ironic/doc/source/deploy/user-guide.rst

 =======================

 The following diagram shows the relationships and how all services come into play during the provisioning of a physical server.
+(Note that Swift can be used with Ironic, but is missing from this diagram.)

 .. figure:: ../images/conceptual_architecture.png
    :alt: ConceptualArchitecture